Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

-It is also called “chromosome 18 duplication”, “Edwards syndrome 18” and “trisomy E syndrome”.
+It is also called “chromosome 18 duplication”, “Edwards’ syndrome 18” or “trisomy E syndrome”.

 Edwards syndrome or trisomy 18 is a rarely occurring but serious condition affecting one in six thousand live-births with 80 per cent being female.

-Sadly, most fetuses with Edwards syndrome don’t survive past the third trimester of pregnancy.
+Unfortunately, most fetuses with this condition don’t survive past the third trimester of pregnancy.
 Those who do survive are born with severe neurological and physical abnormalities and have just a few days or weeks to live.
-A small number of children live a year or sometimes a little more than that.
+An Edward syndrome baby lives a year or sometimes a little more than that.

-The average Edwards syndrome life expectancy for half of the children born with this condition is less than two months.
+Life expectancy for Edwards’ syndrome children is less than two months.

-– Edwards syndrome is caused by a genetic disorder in which the baby has an extra copy of chromosome 18.
+– Edwards’ syndrome or trisomy 18 is caused by a genetic disorder in which the baby has an extra copy of chromosome 18.

 – It is also called trisomy 18 as the child takes an extra copy of chromosome on chromosome 18, either whole or in part, making it a set of three, instead of a pair.

-– The average Edwards syndrome lifespan for children born with this syndrome is less than two months.
+– Life expectancy for Edwards’ syndrome children is less than two months.

-Edwards syndrome is a chromosomal abnormality that occurs before birth.
-The extra Edwards syndrome chromosome hampers the healthy development of the fetus resulting in fatal consequences for the child.
+Edwards’ syndrome is a chromosomal abnormality that occurs before birth.
+The extra chromosome hampers the healthy development of the fetus resulting in fatal consequences for the child.
 This abnormal number of chromosomes is mostly the result of nondisjunction, an error during cell division which causes the baby’s organs to develop abnormally.

 There is no known, definite cause of Edwards syndrome.
-However, many studies over the years have emphasised on certain Edwards syndrome risk factors that may increase your chances.
+However, many studies over the years have emphasised on certain risk factors that may increase your chances.

-– The likelihood of having a baby with Edwards syndrome is higher in older mothers.
+– The likelihood of having a Edwards’ syndrome baby is higher in older mothers.
 Usually, mothers above 32 years of age are at an increased risk.

-– Some studies have also observed a positive association of advancing father’s age with Edwards syndrome.
+– Some studies have also observed a positive association of advancing father’s age with this condition.

-– Having a family history of this syndrome increases the risk by 1 percent.
+– Having a family history of Edwards’ syndrome or Trisomy 18 increases the risk by 1 percent.

 It is also known as primary trisomy.
 Most cases of trisomy 18 come under this type.
-In this, the third copy of chromosome 18 exists in all of the cells.
-The effects of full Edwards syndrome are often severe, and most babies are stillborn.
+In this, the third copy of chromosome 18 exists in all of the cells. he Edwards’ syndrome effects of this type are often severe, and most babies are stillborn.
 Profound intellectual disability is common in full trisomy 18.

-Inheritance Pattern: Mosaic Edwards syndrome is also not an inherited condition.
+Inheritance Pattern: This type is also not an inherited condition.
 It occurs randomly.